AlexSchuwald/project-todos/SGA5.md

 c) 6! x 12!

-### 13\.
-Find the value of r such that the ratio of ₃Pᵣ and ₄Pᵣ₋₁ will be 2:1.
+### Find the value of r such that the ratio of ₃Pᵣ and ₄Pᵣ₋₁ will be 2:1.

-(No options provided)

-These are all the questions along with their respective options where provided in the document.